DeagleGross/FuzzyDT-SoftwareCE/README.md

 ------
 * FuzzyTreeCourse - Solution with console interface
 * FuzzyTreeLib - Library with logic
+* WPFApplication - Solution with WPF standart application

 ##### TODO:
 - fix commentaries and style in FuzzyTreeLib
-- create visual application for inputs
+- do normal design for WPF_App